Skip to Main Content

 Product Interest Rate APR

 Pennsylvania offers comparatively affordable housing, even in the major metro areas of Philadelphia and Pittsburgh.
-Here are some statistics about mortgages and the housing market in The Keystone State:
+Here are some statistics about the housing market in The Keystone State:

 Mortgage options in Pennsylvania

-If you’re looking to get a mortgage in Pennsylvania, there are several options:
+If you’re looking to get a mortgage in Pennsylvania, here are some of your options:

 • Pennsylvania FHA loans: If your credit history disqualifies you from a conventional mortgage, you might be able to obtain a loan insured by the Federal Housing Administration (FHA).
-If you have a down payment of at least 3.5 percent, you could qualify for an FHA loan with a credit score as low as 580.
+If you have a credit score of at least 580, you could qualify for an FHA loan with a down payment as low as 3.5 percent.

 • Pennsylvania VA loans: If you’re a veteran or active-duty member of the military, you might qualify for a mortgage guaranteed by the Department of Veterans Affairs (VA).
-A VA loan doesn’t require a down payment or mortgage insurance, but you do need to pay a funding fee, which ranges from 1.25 percent to 3.3 percent.
+VA loans typically don’t require a down payment, and you won’t have to pay for mortgage insurance, but you will need to pay a funding fee, which ranges from 1.25 percent to 3.3 percent of the loan amount.

 First-time homebuyer programs in Pennsylvania

-The Pennsylvania Housing Finance Agency (PHFA), the state’s housing finance authority, helps eligible homebuyers obtain more affordable loans from various lenders.
+The Pennsylvania Housing Finance Agency (PHFA), the state’s housing finance authority, helps eligible homebuyers obtain more affordable loans from approved lenders.
 You might qualify for:

-• The HFA Preferred (Lo MI) loan is a conventional loan with less expensive private mortgage insurance (PMI).
+• The HFA Preferred (Lo MI) loan is a conventional loan with less expensive PMI.
 The program is open to all types of homebuyers with no purchase price limits, but you’ll need to put at least $1,000 of your own money toward the down payment.

-• The Keystone Home loan program serves first-time homebuyers, discharged veterans of the armed forces and buyers of homes in targeted Pennsylvania counties for conventional mortgages, VA loans, FHA loans or USDA loans.
+• The Keystone Home loan program serves first-time homebuyers, discharged veterans of the armed forces and buyers of homes in targeted Pennsylvania counties.
+You can qualify with multiple different loan types, including conventional and government-backed loans.
 Each type of loan has different requirements.

 • The Keystone Government loan is either an FHA loan, VA loan or USDA loan.
 You don’t have to be a first-time homebuyer to apply for this program.

 • The Keystone Flex mortgage with K-FIT loan combines the Keystone Home loan with a K-FIT (Keystone Forgivable in Ten Years) loan for down payment and closing cost assistance.
-The K-FIT loan provides the homebuyer with 5 percent of the purchase price or appraised value (whichever is lower) in cash.
+The K-FIT loan offers 5 percent of the purchase price or appraised value, whichever is lower, in cash.
 The loan is forgivable over 10 years, with 10 percent forgiven annually.

 • The Keystone Flex Purchase and Improvement mortgage with a K-FIT loan is the same as the above program, except that it’s for buyers purchasing a home that needs renovations.
-They can receive up to $30,000 over the purchase price to renovate the home.
+You may qualify for up to $30,000 beyond the purchase price to renovate the home.

 How to find the best mortgage rate in Pennsylvania for you